VITObelgium/URGENT_RiskManagementToolbox/README.md

 The toolbox expects **one JSON file** that defines:

 1. Services name and parameters for optimization (with their bounds)
+2. Which plugins to use (connector, optimizer, well management)
 3. How the optimization algorithm is configured

 ### Input file schemas